flutter/website/src/content/ui/interactivity/focus.md

 hold the focus state and attributes.
 This allows focus nodes to persist between builds of the widget tree.
 Together, these objects form the focus tree data structure.

-The original intent was for these widgets to control some focus system aspects.
-They would've been developer-facing objects.
-Over time, they evolved to implement details of the focus system.
-To prevent breaking existing apps, they still contain public interfaces for their attributes.

 These widgets act as a somewhat opaque handle.
 To focus a descendant widget,